 Are you flexible?
 If not, time to be flexible.
 This is one good sign of a good leader, his flexibility to different things.
 Being flexible doesn’t mean you must be for all areas all the time.
 Rather it is about knowing and deciding when to bend a little and give way to something.

 I am not saying that you start disobeying your own rules and regulations or you start violating the laws.
 I am saying that if a member can only do this much, then be happy with it.
 Or say, a member’s belief requires her to do something on this day and this time, give her that.

 If you really want to be a leader, you need to be sensitive to your members and not just to yourself – especially when it comes to doing business or it involves money.
 Do NOT assume that your members are like you.
 Each and everyone of us are unique in ways that you can not imagine and possibly will never comprehend.

 This is specially true when demanding something from your members.
 If your members can not do what you are demanding of them, it is time to know what the problem is.
 Be sensitive!
 Do they have a problem or something?
 Is something preventing them from doing what you want?

 How will you know that you are doing good as a leader if you are not sensitive to your members?
 For all you know, you are their problem already!

 Being sensitive is as important as any other I have mentioned above.
 They did not join your organization to be your slaves but to be your colleagues.
 Keep them happy, the organization will be healthy.

 Finally, have fun.
 A leader that is too serious is not good either.
 You need to have fun and put that smile on your face – a real, genuine smile.
 Why?
 Fighting the stress.
-Whether you like or not, we will all feel the stress of running an organization and being in an organization (your members).
+Whether you like it or not, we will all feel the stress of running an organization and being in an organization (your members).

 This will also promote good relationship between the members,